Tennis: Osaka, Barty, Kenin struggle but reach quarter-finals in Melbourne

-World No 3 Naomi Osaka and top-ranked Ashleigh Barty were pushed to the brink on Wednesday, but both survived early exits at Melbourne Park.
+World number three Naomi Osaka and top-ranked Ashleigh Barty were pushed to the brink on Wednesday, but both survived early exits at Melbourne Park, as Simona Halep cruised.

 Japan’s Osaka was made to work hard against in-form Katie Boulter, but fought back for a 3-6, 6-3, 6-1 victory to reach the quarter-finals in the Gippsland Trophy.

-She next meets British world number 14 Johanna Konta or Irina-Camelia Begu from Romania as she ramps up preparations for the Australian Open starting Monday.
+She next meets Irina-Camelia Begu from Romania as she ramps up preparations for the Australian Open starting Monday.

 “Today was really tough for me.
 It just felt like a new experience playing here again after such a long while,” Osaka said.